-- Small business health insurance costs are rising every year, and employers are on the lookout for ways to reduce their own costs and also partner with their employees to lower their costs as much as possible.
+- Small business health insurance costs are rising every year, leading employers to partner with employees to lower costs.

 - There are several ways to reimburse an employee for healthcare costs, such as offering a health reimbursement arrangement.

-- While healthcare insurance and its related reimbursements can take many forms, there are important federal rules that employers must follow.
+- While health insurance and its related reimbursements can take many forms, there are critical federal rules employers must follow.

-- This article is for small business owners and human resources professionals who want to learn about health insurance reimbursements, how they work and what options are available to them.
+- This article is for small business owners and human resources professionals who want to learn about health insurance reimbursements, how they work and what options are available.

 Can employers reimburse employees for health insurance?